withastro/astro/README.md

 First, decide on a URL schema.
 For our example, perhaps you want all your paginated posts at `/posts/1`, `/posts/2`, etc. But in addition, you also wanted `/tag/[tag]` and `/year/[year]` collections where posts are filtered by tag or year.

 Next, for each “owner” of a URL tree, create a `/astro/pages/$[collection].astro` file.
-So in our example, we‘d need 3:
+So in our example, we’d need 3:

 ```
 └── astro/